knavesec/Max/README.md

 - [dpat](https://github.com/knavesec/Max/blob/dpat/wiki/dpat.md) - The BloodHound Domain Password Audit Tool (DPAT)
 - [pet-max](https://github.com/knavesec/Max/blob/dpat/wiki/pet-max.md) - Dogsay, happiness for stressful engagements

-This was released with screenshots & use-cases on the following blogs: https://whynotsecurity.com/blog/max/ & https://whynotsecurity.com/blog/max2/
+This was released with screenshots & use-cases on the following blogs: [Max Release](https://whynotsecurity.com/blog/max/),  [Updates & Primitives](https://whynotsecurity.com/blog/max2/) & [DPAT](https://whynotsecurity.com/blog/max3/)

 A new potential attack primitive was added to this tool during my research, see the `add-spns` section for full details.

 ## Usage

 ### Installation

 Ideally there shouldn't be much to install, but I've included a requirements.txt file just in case.
 Tested on Kali linux.

 `pip3 install -r requirements.txt`

 ### Neo4j Creds

 Neo4j credentials can be hardcoded at the beginning of the script *OR* they can be provided as CLI

+`python3 max.py -u neo4j -p neo4j {module} {args}`

 ### Quick Use